 Tofino Travel Guide

-Holiday visitors can find a number of restaurants in Tofino, ranging from pizza and sushi to regionally grown and organic handmade foods, fresh seafood, as well as Nuu-Chah-Nulth First Nations cuisine, deli-style offerings and classic Italian.
+Holidaymakers can find a number of restaurant styles in Tofino, ranging from pizza, sushi, regional produce, organic foods, to fresh seafood, deli-style offerings, classic Italian, and Nuu-Chah-Nulth First Nations cuisine.
 There are also a number of catering services available.